 Tree growth and the development of forest stands are both controlled by a complex suite of biological and physical factors.
 The primary goal of the Forest Biology program is to generate and maintain healthy, productive forests by studying basic biological processes that influence forest development and function.
 The interaction of these processes with each other and with the physical environment also are studied by many of our faculty.
 Areas of specialization within Forest Biology include biotechnology, ecology, genetics, physiology, silviculture and soils.
 Integration of areas is encouraged.

 Forest Biology can be pursued under the MNR, MS, and PhD degree programs.
 To pursue Forest Biology as an official Area of Emphasis, the following courses are required for each degree:

-For general questions about pursuing a graduate degree at Warnell, contact a member of the graduate team (sidebar, right).
+For general questions about pursuing a graduate degree at Warnell, contact a member of the graduate team (at right).
 Prospective students should also contact faculty members for questions specific to this disciplinary area.
-Please check faculty members’ personal pages (linked below) for information about their individual research interests and projects to ensure that you are contacting the most relevant ones.
+Please check faculty members’ personal pages for information about their individual research interests and projects to ensure that you are contacting the most relevant ones.